jjurm/cssz-web/content/about.md

 {{< members-list list="board" >}}

 ### Previous Boards
-We are very grateful to everyone, who is motivated to help with running CSSZ.
-Special "thank you" goes to all of our previous board members who led the society in respective terms (HS: Autumn Semester, FS: Summer Semester).
+We are very grateful to everyone who is motivated to help with running CSSZ.
+Special "thank you" goes to all of our previous board members who led the society in respective terms.

 {{< semester-table >}}